ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 When the request is made by the individual, a packet is received by registration processor which goes through various [**sanity checks**](#311-sanity-check) and validations and then updates the individual’s information.

 ## 1.3 De-activate individual’s ID
 If a country wants to deactivate an individual’s ID due to any specific reason, the system provides a feature to do so after certain validations are performed.
+As a result of de-activation of UIN, the individual can not authenticate themselves by using UIN or VID.
 ## 1.4 Re-activate individual’s ID
 If a country wants to re-activate a deactivated individual’s ID, the system provides a feature to do so after certain validations are performed.
 # 2. Configurable Workflow